Computing Use Requirements

-- CED computer and server systems are not considered private, and the Campus or CED may audit to check appropriate usage, or may reformat the drives at any time.
+- CED computer and server systems are not considered private, and the Campus or CED may audit to check appropriate usage.

 - It is suggested that Users scan storage devices using anti-virus software, both before and after use of public computing systems.

 - Do not prop the Computing Lab doors open, break or disable door alarms, or let unauthorized users into the Computing Labs.